 MP for Blaenau Gwent and Rhymney

-Nick Smith is a Labour and Co-operative MP for Blaenau Gwent and Rhymney, first elected in 2010.
-He currently serves on key Commons committees, including the Administration Committee and the Liaison Committee, and has held roles such as Shadow Deputy Leader of the House of Commons (2023–2024) and a member of the Public Accounts Committee.
+Nick Smith is the Labour (Co-op) MP for Blaenau Gwent and Rhymney, first elected in 2010.
+He currently serves on several Commons committees, including the Administration Committee and the Liaison Committee, and has previously been Shadow Deputy Leader of the House of Commons.
+He sits centre-left and has a voting attendance of 68%, well above Labour’s average of 34%.

 Generated 21 February 2026